mr4tt/zotbot/files/wikipedia.md

 - [Telegarden](https://en.wikipedia.org/w/index.php?title=Telegarden&oldid=1168870997) - The TeleGarden was a telerobotic community garden for the Internet.
 Starting in the mid-1990s, it allowed users to view, plant and take care of a small garden, using an Adept-1 industrial robotic arm controlled online.

 - [Marcus McDilda](https://en.wikipedia.org/w/index.php?title=Marcus_McDilda&oldid=1168320029) - Lieutenant Marcus Elmo McDilda (December 15, 1921 – August 16, 1998) was an American P-51 fighter pilot who was shot down over Osaka and captured by the Japanese on 8 August 1945, two days after the atomic bombing of Hiroshima.

-- [Turnspit dog](https://en.wikipedia.org/w/index.php?title=Turnspit_dog&oldid=1159143033) - The turnspit dog is an extinct short-legged, long-bodied dog bred to run on a wheel, called a turnspit or dog wheel, to turn meat.
-It is mentioned in Of English Dogs in 1576 under the name "Turnespete".
-William Bingley's Memoirs of British Quadrupeds (1809) also talks of a dog employed to help chefs and cooks.
-It is also known as the Kitchen Dog, th...